 Birchwood has a richly diverse student body and a reputation for producing some of the most accomplished students in Northeast Ohio.
 Over the years, many have gone on to attend Hawken.

-Through this merger, all Birchwood students will now be automatically accepted to Hawken's Upper School, just as our Lyndhurst students are.
+Through this merger, all Birchwood students are now automatically accepted to Hawken's Upper School, just as our Lyndhurst students are.
 Birchwood and Lyndhurst intentionally prepare students for their Hawken Upper School experience, where our focus seamlessly shifts to preparation for college and the real world.
-We could not be more excited to welcome Birchwood students to the Hawken community.

 In addition to the merger with Birchwood, Hawken also intends to open an early childhood center in Gordon Square.
 Read more: